 Mangrove Monitor Facts

-- This majestic creation of Nature is most frequently known by the descriptive common name of the Mangrove Monitor.
-It also has a few other, less often used titles.
+- This majestic creation of Nature is most frequently known by the descriptive common name of the Mangrove Monitor across its range.
+It also has a few other, less often used titles, though.
 Those include such terms as the mangrove goanna and Western Pacific monitor lizard.

-- Scientific professionals, however, tend to refer to the creature by its official moniker.
+- Scientific professionals, however, perhaps more often tend to refer to the creature by its official moniker.
 Thankfully, that’s a comparatively simple name for the layperson to pronounce.
-That’s because this remarkable reptile holds the formal name of Varanus indicus.
+That’s because this remarkable reptile now holds the formal name of Varanus indicus.

-- The noted French zoologist, François Marie Daudin, holds the distinction of being the first person to formally acknowledge it as a separate and distinct species, in 1802.
+- The widely respected French zoologist, François Marie Daudin, holds the distinction of being the first person to formally acknowledge it as a separate and distinct species.
+That occurred in the year 1802.
 He, however, gave it a different name.
 It first bore the title Tupinambis indicus.

-- Later research changed that to the moniker applied today.
+- Later research subsequently changed that appellation to the moniker applied today.
 This took time, though, due to ongoing research and new insights into its place in evolution.
-The intriguing lizard eventually acquired the appellation it holds now roughly 100 years later.
+The intriguing lizard eventually acquired the appellation it holds now approximately 100 years later.

 - No matter what one calls it, the Mangrove Monitor seems to be maintaining a population base that’s both sufficient and stable.
 That pleasant trend also appears to hold true throughout the entirety of its range.
-The IUCN thus lists it as Least Concern.
+The IUCN thus lists it as Least Concern on its published Red List.

-- It nevertheless does faces some potential threats to its continued existence as a species.
+- The marvel of Nature nevertheless does faces some potential threats to its continued existence as a species.
 Most of these stem from the actions of humans.
 In some regions, it’s actively hunted for its flesh and skin.
 Its greatest peril, however, likely comes from climate change.

 Related Articles